 In December 1974 students protested at the military government’s not allowing former Secretary General of the United Nations, U Thant, to be honoured with a state funeral.
 They hi-jacked his coffin en route to an ordinary cremation and burial, took it to UY’s Convocation Hall and protected it for six days while demonstrations were held and anti-government speeches made.
 The students buried U Thant on the site of the destroyed Students’ Union building, against the government’s will.
 Troops surrounded the campus two nights later, removed U Thant’s coffin and buried it near the Shwedagon.
 The next day they stormed the campus again.

 1988 saw very large, continuing pro-democracy, anti-military rule protests.
 Starting in the University of Rangoon, students from around the country joined hundreds of thousands of people going into the streets to protest.
 The military responded with force.
 Despite this, and despite universities being closed down for two months, student protests continued, resulting in the resignation of U Ne Win in June 1988 with 5 of his senior leaders including the State President.
-The replacement of State President provided further fuel to the protests.
+The replacement of the State President provided further fuel for the protests.

 On 8 August 1988 (8.8.88) huge crowds of protesters gathered in the streets and at night there was a crackdown.
-The newly-appointed State President was toppled and a civilian President appointed but he was perceived as too close to Ne Win.
+The newly-appointed State President was toppled and a civilian President appointed but he was perceived to be too close to Ne Win.
 Protests continued despite bloodshed.
 On 26 August, Daw Aung San Suu Kyi made a speech to 500,000 people at the Shwedagon and became the leader and figurehead of pro-democracy political change.
 Government control collapsed and the country slipped towards anarchy for a few weeks, providing the military with an excuse to seize control again in September 1988.
 Those who escaped fled over Myanmar’s borders out of the country.